solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

 memory.
 In this case, a new memory allocation inside the JVM likely throws an [OutOfMemoryError](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/OutOfMemoryError.html).
-This error can in theory be caught and handled, but it is difficult to do it reliably or even figure out a sensible course of action.
-Doing almost anything is likely to require further allocations from the heap.
+This error can in theory be caught and handled, but it is difficult to do it reliably.
+Almost any response is likely to require further allocations from the heap, so a typical way to handle it would be to terminate the program.

 To summarize, it seems that the range of reasonable values for the heap size is quite large.
-The low end of the range is constrained at least by the risk of having the program terminate on an unhandled OutOfMemoryError.
+The low end of the range is constrained at least by the risk of OutOfMemoryError.
 On the high end, the constraining factor is the increasing risk of starving the operating system of available memory, which also tends to result in some kind of termination of the program.